snjugunanjenga/lovtiti-agro-Hedera-ecommerce/docs/WEB3_MARKETPLACE_PLAN.md

 ## Executive Summary

-**Vision**: Transform Lovitti Agro Mart into a fully decentralized, NFT-powered agricultural marketplace where all products and services are tokenized as Non-Fungible Tokens (NFTs) on Hedera Hashgraph, enabling true ownership, provenance, and interoperability across the agricultural value chain.
+**Vision**: Transform Lovtiti Agro Mart into a fully decentralized, NFT-powered agricultural marketplace where all products and services are tokenized as Non-Fungible Tokens (NFTs) on Hedera Hashgraph, enabling true ownership, provenance, and interoperability across the agricultural value chain.

 **Key Innovation**: Every agricultural product, service, and asset becomes a unique, tradeable NFT with embedded metadata, smart contract automation, and immutable supply chain tracking.